tunetheweb/web-vitals/README.md

 The following example measures each of the Core Web Vitals metrics and logs the result to the console once its value is ready to report.

-_(The examples below import the "standard" version, but they will work with the polyfill version as well.)_
+_(The examples below import the "standard" build, but they will work with the "attribution" build as well.)_

 ```js
 import {onCLS, onFID, onLCP} from 'web-vitals';